zelal-Eizaldeen/DLH-Project-Reproduce-HurtfulWords/README.md

 Run the below script to MASK tokens in place of gender terms, calculate the log probability for males and females using the pretrained clinical base line model, compare the log probabilities and derive a bias score:

- `Final_ResultsLogP_Gender.ipynb`
+ `fill_in_the_blank.ipynb`

-To reproduce the second part, follow steps 7 and 8 as given below:
+To reproduce the second point, follow steps 7 and 8 as given below:

 **Step 7: Evaluate the pretrained models to calculate the performance gaps**